How NDIS Funding Works: A Simple Guide to NDIS Budgets, Categories, and Plan Management

 • Support coordination

-• Life skills development
+• Life skills training

 • Employment support

-• Behaviour support
+• Therapy and behaviour support

-• Therapy and skill development services
+• Education and skill development programs

 3. Capital Supports

-• Assistive technology and mobility equipment
+• Assistive technology and equipment

 • Home modifications

-• Specialist disability accommodation
+• Specialist Disability Accommodation

 Understanding NDIS Budgets

 Participants can track their budgets through the NDIS participant portal or with the help of a support coordinator or plan manager.
+Effective budget management ensures funding lasts throughout the plan duration.

 NDIS Plan Management Options